Received Signal Strength Based Wireless Source Localization with Inaccurate Anchor Position: Simulation Results and Analysis

-Fig.\ref{fig:location error boxplot} is the boxplot of RMSE for the different level of anchor errors.
+Fig.\ref{fig:location error boxplot} is the boxplot of RMSE for different levels of anchor errors.
 In our case, the boxplot illustrates the distribution of the location estimation error.
-If a method is robust, then in the boxplot it will have a shorter length (narrower error distribution) and lower median mark.
-For brevity, 'r-p' rounding methods is omitted since it's distribution is very similar to 'r-g'.
-As shown in Fig.\ref{fig:location error boxplot}, 'r-r' has superior performance in terms of lower value of RMSE and narrower distribution.
+If a method is robust, it demonstrates a shorter length (narrower error distribution) and lower median mark in the boxplot.
+For brevity, 'r-p' rounding methods is omitted since its distribution is very similar to 'r-g'.
+As shown in Fig.\ref{fig:location error boxplot}, 'r-r' has superior performance in terms of lower RMSE value and narrower distribution.
 The distribution of 'ml' is the widest among all methods.
 Since the performance of 'ml' method depends heavily on the starting point, this method is impractical.
-There are very fewer data points outside the box in Fig.\ref{sub:locerrorboxz1} compared with Fig.\ref{sub:locerrorbox}.
+There are much fewer data points outside the box in Fig.\ref{sub:locerrorboxz1} compared with Fig.\ref{sub:locerrorbox}.
 This phenomenon indicates another advantage of the convex hull effect.